divyanshimanral/Front_end_interview_prep/React/Int_question.md

       </tr>
     </table>

-5. What is the meaning of component based architecture of react?
+7. What is the meaning of component based architecture of react?

     - In React, components are foundation used for building user interfaces for applications
     - With component-based system in all place, all the individual entity becomes completely reusable and independent of each other.
     - This means that rendering the application is easy and not dependent on the other component of the UI.

-6. How does rendering works in React?
+8. How does rendering works in React?

     - Rendering is very important aspect of React as every single component must be rendered.
-This is done using th e render() function.
+This is done using the render() function.
     - Once the function is called it returns an element that represent a DOM component
     - It is also possible to render more than one HTML element at a time by enclosing the HTML tags and passing it through the render function.

-7. What is the difference between a Presentational component and a Container component?
+9. What is the difference between a Presentational component and a Container component?

     Presentational components are concerned with how things look.
 They generally receive data and callbacks exclusively via props.
 These components rarely have their own state, but when they do it generally concerns UI state, as opposed to data state.
     When your component just receives props and renders them to the page, this is a stateless component, for which a pure function can be used.
 These are also called dumb components or presentational components.
     Container components are more concerned with how things work.
 These components provide the data and behavior to presentational or other container components.
 They define actions and provide these as callbacks to the presentational components.
 They are also often stateful as they serve as data sources.

-8. What are the differences between a class component and functional component?
+10. What are the differences between a class component and functional component?

     - The class component uses ES6 class syntax, and it extends React components with a render method that returns React elements.

     - Functional components with hooks are purely JavaScript functions that also return React elements.
 Before the introduction of hooks, functional components were stateless.

-9. What is the difference between state and props?
+11. What is the difference between state and props?

+    - State is an object used to store and manage component-specific data that can change over time.
       State is a data structure that starts with a default value when a Component mounts.
 It may be mutated across time, mostly as a result of user events. alternative explaination: State from to be one of the vital aspects of React.
 It is considered as a source of data or object that controls aspects such as a component behaviour and rendering.
+    - You can store a wide range of data types in the state object, including:

+      - Primitives: You can store primitive data types such as numbers, strings, and booleans in the state

+      ```
+      this.state = {
+      count: 0,
+      message: "Hello, World!",
+      isLoggedin: true,
+      };
+      ```

+      - Objects: You can store JavaScript objects in the state.
+This is often used to represent more complex data structures or configurations.
+For example:

+      ```
+      this.state = {
+        user: {
+          name: "John Doe",
+          age: 30,
+        },
+        configuration: {
+          theme: "dark",
+          fontSize: 16,
+        },
+      };
+      ```

+      - Arrays: You can store arrays in the state.
+This is useful for managing lists of data or dynamic content.
+For example:

+      ```
+      this.state = {
+        items: ["Item 1", "Item 2", "Item 3"],
+      };
+      ```

+      - Functions: While you can technically store functions in the state, it's generally not recommended, as it can lead to unexpected behavior and performance issues.
+Instead, it's better to store data in the state and pass functions as props to child components for handling actions or events.
+      - Nested Data: You can have nested data structures within the state object, combining various data types as needed.
+For example:

+      ```
+      this.state = {
+        user: {
+          name: "Alice",
+          address: {
+            street: "123 Main St",
+            city: "Exampleville",
+          },
+        },
+      };
+      ```
+      It's important to note that you should not directly modify the state object.
+Instead, use the setState method provided by React to update the state, as it ensures proper state management and triggers component re-renders when the state changes.

+      Also, when updating the state based on the current state, you should use the functional form of setState to avoid race conditions:
+      ```
+      // Correct way to update state based on previous state
+      this.setState((prevState) => ({
+        count: prevState.count + 1,
+      }));
+      ```
+      In summary, you can store various data types in the state, including primitives, objects, arrays, and nested data structures, to manage component-specific data in a React component

     - In react, state is easily used to create dynamic and interactive components